LoganCarter08/Open_CAN_Bus_Hub/Model/README.md

-# CAN Hub CAD Model and Design
+# Open CAN Bus Hub CAD Model

 The following is intended to help with usage and modification of the parametric CAN hub 3D model.